andremporto/andremporto/README.md

 Brazilian iOS developer focused on delivering exceptional results through innovative app development, optimization and integration using SwiftUI.

-With a background in psychology and graphic design, I bring over 20 years of experience in design, web development, and user interface design.
-Along the way, I've acquired knowledge in other programming languages such as JavaScript, Python, SQL and Data, in addition to Swift.
+With a background in psychology and graphic design, I bring over 20 years of experience in design, web development and user interface design.
+Along the way, I've learned other programming languages in addition to Swift, including JavaScript, Python, SQL, Data Analysis and many others.

 <div>
     <a href="https://www.linkedin.com/in/andremporto/" target="_blank"><img align="center" height="32" width="32" src="./icons/web.svg" target="_blank"></a>